 (As recounted by Michikazu Tanaka in The Birth of Lean)

 When you come right down to the core of it, I think the above quote by Ohno takes us directly to the heart and soul of TPS and the often-disputed philosophy it represents.
-If we want to really understand “Why” Lean works (the subtitle of this blog), then we need to understand “simple”.
+If we want to really understand “Why” Lean works (the subtitle of this website), then we need to understand “simple”.

 When I read Ohno, I get the distinct impression that he was a very practical man, but also a very deep thinker as to what “practical” really means.
 One dictionary definition of “practical” says:

 “Of or concerned with the actual doing or use of something rather than with theory and ideas”